techmahedy/laravel-social-auto-poster/README.md

 ### `project/composer.json`
 ```
 "require": {
-    "laravelia/autoposter": "^2.0"
+    "laravelia/autoposter": "^2.1"
 },
 ```
-And run
+And run 🦊

-`composer update'`
+`composer update`

-Or you can install it via composer directly
+Or you can install it via composer directly 🦊

 `composer require laravelia/autoposter`

 <a name="section-3"></a>